samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 15min up to Easy-Moderate, RPE 6 to warm up, then this week add yet
+> Run 15min up to Easy-Moderate, RPE6 to warm up, then this week add yet another
-> another repeat and perform 11x1-minute, All-Out, high speed efforts, RPE10
+> repeat and perform 11x1-minute, All-Out, high speed efforts, RPE10 with 3
-> with 3 minutes of recovery running, RPE4 between each; cool down for 10 Easy
+> minutes of recovery running, RPE4 between each; cool down for 10 Easy minutes,
-> minutes, RPE4 for about 70 minutes of running
+> RPE4 for about 70 minutes of running

 ### Thursday